yellowmessenger/documentation/docs/platform_concepts/growth/faqs-user.md

 <details>
 <summary> Why are the values not getting auto updated on the dashboard page (overview/ user journey/ metrics)? </summary>
 <div>
-All the Insights widget pages (Overview, Metrics, User Journeys, Doc cog, Dashboards, Data explorer) must be refreshed to see the updated data (pages do not get auto-refreshed).
+All the Insights widget pages (<b>Overview, Metrics, User Journeys, Doc cog, Dashboards, Data explorer</b>) must be refreshed to see the updated data (pages do not get auto-refreshed).
 </div>
 </details>